 Ben has a growing practice dealing with the negligence of professionals in the above fields.

 Bar Standards Board registered name: Benedict James Rodgers.

 VAT: 947 1118 24

 Click here to download.

-Ben has a wide range of experience of contractual, commercial and construction litigation.
-His experience includes disputes about title to goods, building disputes and claims for agents' fees.
+His experience of business cases includes disputes about title to goods, building and IT disputes and claims for agents' fees.
+Recent cases include: